-a. u yi dya nyama namuntlha / ekaya / mikarhi yo tala. (cj) b. wá yí: dyá nyá:mà nàmù:ntlhà / èkà:yà / mìkàrhì yó tà:là (dj) 'He eats/does eat (it)) meat today / at home / often'
+a. u yi dya nyama namuntlha / ekaya / mikarhi yo tala. (cj) b. wá yí: dyá nyá:mà nàmù:ntlhà / èkà:yà / mìkàrhì yó tà:là (dj) 'He eats/does eat (it) meat today / at home / often'

-When the object NP is right-dislocated from its canonical position, an object prefix is obligatory.
-As shown in (15a,b), both cj and dj forms are grammatical, which suggests that the verb is not in the clause-final position.
-This is consistent with other examples (8-11) in which adjuncts also license the appearance of the cj form.
+When the object NP is right-dislocated from its canonical position, it is obligatory to have an object prefix.
+As shown in (15a, b), both cj and dj forms are grammatical, which suggests that the verb is not in the clause-final position.
+This is consistent with other examples (8-11) in which adjuncts also count when it comes to the appearance of the cj form.
 The pattern in (15a) contrasts with (7a), in which the cj form only has an object prefix in the absence of an NP complement.
-Moreover, the sentence in (15c) has the intended reading of a right-dislocated object NP in the absence of an adjunct.
+Moreover, the sentence in (15c) has an intended reading of a rightdislocated object NP in the absence of an adjunct.
 In such a case, the sentence is ungrammatical.
-The requirement of an adjunct occurring after the verb (compare (15a) with (15c)) further suggests that the verb must not be in the clause-final position when it is in the cj form.
+The requirement of an adjunct after the verb (compare (15a) with (15c)) further suggests that a verb must not be in the clause-final position when it is in the cj form.